MAY 19th, 2022

 1. Information

-The core idea of an investment memorandum is to provide investors with information.
+The core idea of an offering memorandum is to provide the investment committee with information.
 A good memorandum will inform them about things they didn’t know before, potentially with the idea that they’re willing to invest on the basis of the new information.
+Investors will then formulate an investment thesis to justify their decision to invest based on the information provided in the memo.

 2. Comparison